onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 Apart from basic details displayed on the list, additional information and characteristics of files is presented using tags.
 For instance, the tags include information whether a file is shared, has Quality of Service requirements attached or an Access Control List (ACL) assigned.

+## DODAĆ JAKIŚ OBRAZEK Z DATASETEM I ARCHIWUM

 ![Example of additional information about files using tags](../../images/user-guide/web-file-browser/layout-file-tags.png#screenshot)